 tabBarStyle style and resulting

 If you plan to use only surface or background (also the branded ones) colored AppBars, you can see that both TabBar styles, and their resulting themes, work for both situations.
 The difference is minor, and it is a matter of opinion which one is preferable.
 Both style options can be used if you restrict your AppBar color to background and surface colors, or their primary branded variants.
-In such a use case you can get away with using just one of the built-in style options, even if you use TabBars in both AppBars and on other surfaces.
+In such a use case, you can use just one of the built-in style options, even when you use TabBars in the AppBar and on other surfaces.

 Dark-mode is cool and with

 FlexColorScheme you can go even darker.
 Go true black with the flick of a switch.
 When using the true black option for dark-mode, surface, background and scaffold background are set to fully black.
 This can save power on OLED screens as the pixels are turned off, but it can also cause scrolling artefact issues when pixels turn fully on and off rapidly as you scroll.
 You can read about this and see an example of it in the Material design guide as well.
 Scroll back up one heading from the link to get to the mention of it.

 If you use surface blends with true black mode enabled, you will notice that the surface blends have a lower impact, only at higher blend levels does it have a visible effect.
 This is by design to keep most surfaces totally or very close to black when true black is combined with surface blends.
 If you really want complete black for all surfaces and backgrounds, then avoid combining the true black mode with blended surfaces.
 On the other hand, it still makes a much darker theme than the normal dark theme, which can look nice.
 It may also eliminate the scrolling issue, since all background colored pixels are not fully off in the true black modes when you use higher blend levels.